AlexanderShulzhenko/Implicit-Manifold-Gaussian-Processes/README.md

 This repo provides complete model based on Graph Gaussian Processes that are integrated in GPFlow.
 # Installation
 # Library usage
-Quick guide on how to use this library
+Quick guide on how to use this library:
 ```python
 >>> from graph_gaussian_process.graph_gaussian_process_model_regression import GraphGPR
 >>> train_size = 500